 Trump sued for blocking stimulus checks to Americans married to immigrants

-President Donald Trump faces a lawsuit over the federal government declining to make $1,200 stimulus checks to U.S. citizens who are married to immigrants without Social Security numbers.
-The litigation comes after the IRS said only married couples who both hold valid Social Security numbers will receive the payments.
+President Donald Trump faces a lawsuit over the federal government declining to issue $1,200 stimulus checks to U.S. citizens who are married to immigrants without Social Security numbers.
+The litigation comes after the IRS said that only married couples in which both spouses hold valid Social Security numbers will receive the payments.

 The stimulus checks are part of the government's $2.2 trillion coronavirus relief package, which provides $1,200 for single taxpayers earning less than $75,000 and $2,400 for married couples earning less than $150,000.